 Summary

 Forging a path of strong community in an online classroom can be a challenge.
-Teachers and students are separated and maintaining a sense of community relies on some of the same practices we use in the in-person classroom.
+Teachers and students are separated, and maintaining a sense of community relies on some of the same practices we use in the in-person classroom.
 However, when coupled with uniquely designed virtual materials, authentic teaching strategies will ultimately open the doors of inquiry-based collaborative learning for your students.

-Essential Questions
+Essential Question

 How do you foster a classroom community in a virtual classroom?